L'Aquila Cathedral

 L'Aquila Cathedral (Duomo dell'Aquila; Cattedrale metropolitana dei Santi Massimo e Giorgio) is a Roman Catholic cathedral in L'Aquila, Abruzzo, Italy, dedicated to Saint Maximus of Aveia and Saint George.
 It is the episcopal seat of the Archdiocese of L'Aquila.

 History

 The cathedral was originally built in the 13th century and destroyed in the earthquake of 1703.
-It was restored in the 19th century and further restored in the 20th.
-It was seriously damaged in the earthquake of 2009, and is presently unusable (2015).
-From August 2013 the functions of the cathedral were temporarily transferred to the Basilica of Santa Maria di Collemaggio, itself also damaged in the earthquake and now closed to worship for rebuilding works; and later transferred again to the Basilica of San Giuseppe Artigiano, not far from the cathedral, rebuilt and reopened after the earthquake of July 2012.
-As of April 2015, work on the cathedral had not yet started; it was scheduled to begin in September 2015.
+It was restored in the 19th century and restored further in the 20th.
+More recently, it was seriously damaged in the earthquake of 2009, and is presently deemed unfit for use (2023).
+In the wake of this earthquake, ecclesial functions were temporarily transferred to the Basilica of Santa Maria di Collemaggio, which had also sustained damages.

+After August 2013, since the basilica was also closed for worship due to rebuilding works, the ecclesial functions were transferred once again to the Basilica of San Giuseppe Artigiano, not far from the cathedral, which following the same earthquake, had been rebuilt and reopened in July 2012.
+Reconstruction and restoration works on the cathedral commenced on 28 February 2023, after a lengthy planning process, and are projected to last for 5 years.